mayinsitan1/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-We develop and use ecological models to understand how species respond to environmental changes.
+We integrate empirical study and mechanistic models to understand species' responses to environmental changes and related fitness consequences.